Hoa Lo Prison Hanoi: Tickets, Hours & Visitor Guide

 Hanoi Opera House, a French-era iconic building in Hanoi (Source: Tripadvisor)

-How long does it take to do Hoa Lo Prison?
+How long should you spend at Hoa Lo Prison?

 Are guided tours or audio guides available?